 In reality, several projects are often carried out simultaneously.
 The cross-projects reports / project portfolios help you to keep a good overview of all projects.

 How do I access and edit project portfolios?

 To access the project portfolios, click on the Reports button at the top of the sidebar and then select the option "Project Portfolios".

 Access project portfolios

-In the overview all accessible projects are now listed in grid structure.
+In the overview all accessible projects are now listed in a grid structure.

 Editing the view

 Use the "MORE" button on the right to hide or show columns.